-Following the merger with Radio Atlanta, the original Radio Caroline ship MV Caroline, after having transferred some of her DJs and a supply of records to the Mi Amigo, sailed on 3rd July, under the command of Captain Hengeveld, heading for a new anchorage in the Irish Sea.
+Following the merger with Radio Atlanta, the original Radio Caroline ship MV Caroline, after having transferred some of her DJs and a supply of records to the Mi Amigo, sailed just after midnight on 4th July, under the command of Captain Hengeveld, heading for a new anchorage in the Irish Sea.
 The ship kept outside territorial waters and the DJs left on board, Tom Lodge, Jerry Leighton together with Panel Operator/DJ Alan Turner continued broadcasting as normal during the voyage through the English Channel and northwards up the Irish Sea.

 Captain Hengeveld regularly came on the air to keep listeners up to date with the ship's progress and announce approximate times of arrival off specific coastal towns.
 The MV Caroline created a lot of interest, with listeners flashing their car headlights at the ship from various vantage points and a local boat owner in Cornwall even took a supply of newspapers out to the ship as she sailed past Padstow.

 By 8.00am on Monday 6th July 1964 the MV Caroline had reached Anglesey off the North Wales coast and anchored in Ramsey Bay off the northern coast of the Isle of Man later that afternoon.
 From this position the station, using the call sign Radio Caroline North, could reach the north and Midlands of England, most of Wales, south west Scotland and much of the north and east of Ireland.

 With the two sister stations Radio Caroline was now able to offer audiences and advertisers what was, in theory, a national daytime commercial radio station.
 However, the North and South stations each broadcast their own independent programmes and developed quite separate identities.